MicrosoftDocs/sql-docs/azure-sql/managed-instance/private-endpoint-overview.md

 Once a request to create a private endpoint is made, the SQL administrator can manage the private endpoint connection to Azure SQL Managed Instance.
 The first step to managing a new private endpoint connection is to review and approve it.
 This step is automatic if the user or service creating the private endpoint has sufficient Azure RBAC permissions on the Azure SQL Managed Instance resource.
 If they don't, then the review and approval must be done manually:

-1. Navigate to your Azure SQL Managed Instance in Azure Portal.
+1. Navigate to your Azure SQL Managed Instance in Azure portal.
 2. In the sidebar, select Private endpoint connections.
 ![Screenshot of private endpoint connections blade showing two pending connections](media/private-endpoint/private-endpoint-connections.png)
 1. Review the connections in Pending state and select one or more private endpoint connections to approve or reject.